 Authorities seeking Corbin woman indicted in 2021 fatality

 Nov.
-22—LONDON — Authorities are seeking the public's help in locating the driver involved in a 2021 fatal crash who was indicted by a Laurel grand jury last Friday.
+23—LONDON — Authorities are seeking the public's help in locating the driver involved in a 2021 fatal crash who was indicted by a Laurel grand jury last Friday.

 Danielle M. Kelly, 39, also known as Danielle M. Gibbons, of Felts School Road in Corbin, is charged with the murder of London resident, 44-year-old Tifanny Smith, on Sept.
 14, 2021.
 Due to serious injuries of other persons involved, she is additionally charged with three counts of first-degree assault.